Simon-Ejilogo/Microserv4/README.md

 ##### SHOUTOUT

-Special thanks to Udacity for providing a starter project to build on : https://github.com/udacity/DevOps_Microservices.git
+Special thanks to Udacity for providing a starter project template to build on : https://github.com/udacity/DevOps_Microservices.git